Triggered (Freestyle): Critical reception

 The song received critical acclaim.
 Michael Saponara of Billboard called "Triggered" an "emotive freestyle".
 Soundigest's Kiku Gross praised the song's emotional direction and said, "The juxtaposition of the sweet song and the fierce lyrics is what sells this song.
 It’s rare to hear a woman be mad, and in a genuine way.
 Aiko isn’t just upset, she’s honestly laying out feelings of betrayal, of anger, and of hurt."
 Furthermore, Gross felt that Aiko’s earnest delivery of the song undercuts a lot of the more "intense" lyricism.
 Gross also complimented Aiko's musical style and called the song "impressively sweet" for how intense it is.

 Many critics felt that the song was about Aiko and Big Sean's break-up.
-Peter Helman of Stereogum said that the song was a "sensual meditation on the swirl of bitterness and loneliness that follows a breakup" and pointed out the how the song's lyrics felt similar to Aiko's relationship and break-up with Big Sean.
+Peter Helman of Stereogum said that the song was a "sensual meditation on the swirl of bitterness and loneliness that follows a breakup" and pointed out how the song's lyrics felt similar to Aiko's relationship and break-up with Big Sean.
 Alyssa Norwin of Hollywood Life also felt the song was related Aiko's relationship with Big Sean, and added, "The scathing lyrics are quite shocking, considering Jhene just left Sean a sweet comment on Instagram last month".
 Writing for The Fader, David Renshaw said that "Triggered" takes the form of a freestyle in which she opens up about her confused feelings following a split.

 Trey Alston of MTV News commented, "Aiko returns to her soft world of cerulean waterfalls and perennial showers on 'Triggered.'
 But while Aiko treads familiar, heavenly realms with her atmosphere, her words bring death by a thousand cuts.
 She flares her reptilian nostrils at an ex-lover while smoke clouds continuously form.
-"You'd ruin everything, you do it every time / You are my enemy, you are no friend of mind," she sings, adding "motherfucker" at the end like a final, twisting cut to the aorta.
+"You'd ruin everything, you do it every time / You are my enemy, you are no friend of mine," she sings, adding "motherfucker" at the end like a final, twisting cut to the aorta.
 "Don't know what I'm capable of / Might fuck around and go crazy on cuz," she continues.
 "Might fuck around, have to pay me in blood."

 Associated Press ranked "Triggered (Freestyle)" at number 1 on its year-end list of the 10 best songs of 2019.
 Pitchfork ranked the song at number 65 on its year-end list of the 100 best songs of 2019.